tensorflow/tfjs-website/source/tutorials/mnist.md

 Another reason we batch our computation is that during optimization, we update internal parameters (taking a step) only after averaging gradients from several examples.
-This helps us avoid taking a step in the wrong direction because of an outlier example (e.g. mislabeled).
+This helps us avoid taking a step in the wrong direction because of an outlier example (e.g. a mislabeled digit).

 To do this, we introduce a tensor of rank D+1 where D is the dimensionality of a single input.

-In this case we will feed in a tensor of rank 4 with shape [64, 28, 28, 1] which represents 64 grayscale images, each image is 28x28 pixels.
+The dimensionality of a single image in this case is [28, 28, 1], where the canonical format for images is [rows, columns, depth].
+The image is 28x28 grayscale image, and thus has a depth of 1.

+We will 64 grayscale images at a time, so the shape of this batch of 64 images is [64, 28, 28, 1] (the batch is always the outer-most dimension).

 *Note: Notice that the inputShape in the config of the conv2d did not specify the batch size (64).
 Configs are agnostic of batch size, to remain flexible and be able to take arbitrary batch size.*